 For most women, ovulation pain and cramping is not a sign of a serious problem.

 There are a number of things that can cause ovulation pain.
 It could be caused by the ovary cramping, or a ruptured or emerging follicle.
-If the pain was caused by the follicle rupturing when you ovulated, you may end up seeing a bit of ovulation bleeding.
+If the cause of the pain was the follicle rupturing, you may end up seeing a bit of ovulation bleeding.

 When to Contact Your Doctor